-What many people don't realize is that probiotics are good for more than internal health.
+What many people don't realize is that probiotics not only have health benefits for your internal health - addressing ailments including ulcerative colitis and symptoms of Crohn's Disease - but can also benefit the health of your hair and skin.
 In fact, topical probiotics can help address skin issues, hair loss, candida, dandruff, and other concerns.
 Here's what you should know about these handy bacteria.

-Bacteria are not inherently bad.
+Bacteria are not inherently bad live microorganisms.
 Your body contains trillions of bacteria, many of which are crucial to your survival.
 Health issues can occur when there’s an imbalance of these bacteria - i.e. too much of some species, and not enough of others.

-Probiotics are simply ‘healthy’ bacteria.
+Probiotics are simply ‘healthy’ live bacteria like Lactobacillus acidophilus, Bifidobacterium longum, and Saccharomyces boulardii (all names you might find on the labels of probiotic products).
 Probiotic skin treatments deliver live, active bacteria that can help improve your skin’s health.
-This may sound odd, but the truth is that our skin barrier stops these organisms from going any further than they should and allows them to bring our skin back into balance.
+This may sound odd, but the truth is that our skin barrier stops these microbes from going any further than they should and allows them to bring our skin back into balance.
 This may help resolve the issues that cause itchy skin, and excessive dead skin cells.

-At the same time, probiotic bacteria contained in shampoos and similar products can help alleviate an itchy scalp, minimize the impact of skin conditions, and may even help address issues like inflammation and lactic acid buildup.
+At the same time, probiotic bacteria contained in shampoos and similar probiotic products or dietary supplements can help alleviate an itchy scalp, minimize the impact of skin conditions such as eczema, and may even help address issues like inflammation, inflammatory bowel disease (IBD) and lactic acid buildup.
 This tends to be great for acne, especially with probiotic strains that help deal with oily skin.
 In some cases, probiotics like Lactobacillus rhamnosus GG can even promote overall hair growth and cover old acne scars.

 You might find the idea of tinkering with your own microbiome appealing.
-Many people who have dry skin, atopic dermatitis, psoriasis, or yeast infections turn to products like coconut oil and apple cider vinegar as attempted probiotic remedies.
+Many people who have dry skin, atopic dermatitis, psoriasis, or yeast infections turn to products like coconut oil and apple cider vinegar as attempted probiotic remedies without seeking medical advice.
 Unfortunately, these treatments on their own aren’t always effective - and they can even worsen problems like dandruff, dry scalp, and candida yeast overgrowth, if not appropriately administered.

 When bacteria threaten your scalp health, you may need to use scalp and hair products that treat a wide variety of issues, rather than limiting yourself to a single treatment plan.
 Tea tree and aloe vera, for example, may help some people in some ways, but they're rarely enough on their own.

-So do probiotics really help improve your skin health and fight dandruff?
+So does the use of probiotics really help improve your skin health and fight dandruff?
 The answer is complex.
 Some evidence suggests that probiotics are helpful in reducing dandruff.
 One study, for instance, found that dandruff improved more in a group of otherwise healthy volunteers who took probiotics than in a control group.
-It’s important to note, however, that this research is fairly preliminary and more data is needed before doctors will begin recommending probiotics as a first-line response to dandruff.
+It’s important to note, however, that this research is fairly preliminary and more data is needed before healthcare providers will begin recommending probiotics as a first-line response to dandruff.